 Businesses and investors can also take advantage of:

 An attractive investment destination

-Overall, the country is ranked among the world’s top 15 investment economies, according to the World Investment Prospects Survey 2013–2015 by the United Nations Conference on Trade and Development (UNCTAD).
+Overall, Australia is ranked 10th among the world’s top investment economies, according to the World Investment Prospects Survey 2014–2016 by the United Nations Conference on Trade and Development (UNCTAD).

-In UNCTAD’s last four surveys of the largest transnational corporations, the executives interviewed said the reasons for Australia's popularity as an investment destination are the size of the local market, the access to natural resources, the high quality of infrastructure, and the country's stable business framework.
+In UNCTAD’s last five surveys of the largest transnational corporations, the executives interviewed said Australia is popular as an investment destination due to the size of the local market, access to natural resources, high-quality infrastructure and stable business framework.